Nezeel/face-attendance-system/APP_GUIDE.md

-# Face Attendance System – App Guide d
+# Face Attendance System – App Guide

 Your **Face Attendance System** standalone application is ready to use.
 This guide walks you through launching, using, and troubleshooting the app.